 Configuration

-Configuring Cloudflare worker for Traceable consists of two steps:
+Configuring a Cloudflare Worker for Traceable consists of two critical steps:

-6. On the next page, add the JavaScript code that you downloaded in the Before you begin section.
-Make sure to configure Traceable Platform agent as shown below.
+Copy the JavaScript code that you downloaded as part of the Before you begin steps and replace the existing JavaScript.
+Ensure that you configure the Traceable Platform agent as shown below.
 You can optionally also configure the service name.

-Step 2 – Enable worker on a website
+Step 2 – Enable the worker on a website

 Complete the following steps to enable the worker on a website:

-2. On the Website overview page, click on Worker Routes menu.
+On the Website Overview page, click on the Worker Routes menu.

 Verification and troubleshooting

 Send traffic through your domain.
-Login to Traceable Platform to view the traffic.
+Log in to the Traceable Platform to view the traffic.
 Complete the following steps:

-4. Click on the Attributes tab to view and verify that the configuration was successful.
+Click on the Attributes tab to verify the configuration's success.

 INSTALL_OPTIONS = {